Tony Labrusca

-Anthony Angel Labrusca Jr. ([lɐˈbɾʊska]; born August 7, 1995), professionally known as Tony Labrusca, is an American actor, model, and singer based in the Philippines.
+Anthony Angel Labrusca Jr. ([lɐˈbɾʊska]; born August 7, 1995) is a Filipino-American actor, model, and singer that is based in the Philippines.
 Labrusca first gained his popularity via a McDonald's Philippines TV ad in 2016, Tuloy Pa Rin.

-In 2016, he joined the Philippine reality search Pinoy Boyband Superstar but did not make the cut to be part of the band.
-He was part of horror-fantasy drama series La Luna Sangre.
+In 2016, he joined the Philippine reality search Pinoy Boyband Superstar, but did not make the cut to be part of the band.
+He was thenpart of a horror-fantasy drama series called La Luna Sangre.
 The trailer of his latest film Glorious reached more than 5 million views on its first day of release.

 Early life

-Labrusca was born on August 7, 1995 in Houston, Texas in the United States.
+Labrusca was born on August 7, 1995, in Houston, Texas, in the United States.
 He is the son of Filipino actor Boom Labrusca and Filipina singer Angel Jones.
 He grew up in Los Angeles, California with his mother, step father (Boom Dayupay) and sister.
 When he was 9, his family moved to Vancouver, Canada.
 He then flew to the Philippines to pursue his career in show business.

 Career

 Before Labrusca auditioned for Pinoy Boyband Superstar, he was already a face of various TV commercials.
 He became more popular when he played the guy who broke a girl's heart (Elisse Joson) in the viral McDonald's TV ad entitled Tuloy Pa Rin in 2016.

-During his audition in Pinoy Boyband Superstar, he was unexpectedly reunited with his biological father, model and actor Boom Labrusca.
+During his audition in Pinoy Boyband Superstar, he was unexpectedly reunited with his biological father Boom Labrusca.
 He successfully became one of the top contenders and went up to the Top 7 for the grand finals.
-Unfortunately, he did not make it to the Top 5 as the final member of BoybandPH.
+He did not make it to the Top 5 as the final member of BoybandPH.

 He made his acting debut in 2017 via TV5's Wattpad Presents with Louise delos Reyes.
-Later, he joined La Luna Sangre considered as his first break playing the role of Jake Arguelles.
-His character was set to become a third person in the love triangle between him, Kathryn Bernardo and Daniel Padilla.
+Later, he joined La Luna Sangre, which is considered as his first break playing the role of Jake Arguelles.

-In June 2020, Labrusca starred in the hit Filipino BL series, Hello Stranger (web series), along with his leading man JC Alcantara.
+In June 2020, Labrusca starred in the hit Filipino BL series, Hello Stranger.
 The series proved popular even among international fans, which led to the Hello Stranger film in 2021.

-A second season is expected to be released soon.
+From 2023 to 2024, he played the main antagonist, Lucas Buencamino, in Nag-aapoy na Damdamin.

+On February 2025, Labrusca's Star Magic contract permitted him to star in a GMA series titled Binibining Marikit, with Herlene Budol.

+Labrusca portrayed the titular character in the 2025 film Dreamboi.
+This is his first role in an erotic film.

+Personal life

+Labrusca is a United States citizen and a US passport holder.
+He is unmarried.